Radecki226/prmcu/readme.md

-# Repository for rtl implementations of various archicecture components
+# prmcu
+Goal of this project is to implement various elements of processor architecture.

 ## Uart

-### Purpose of the project
+### Purpose
 Uart implementation is test of icarius verilog software for rtl simulation.
 Since icarius verilog is lightweight rtl simulator and can be easily tested under linux operating systems it seems to be interesting alternative for vendors simulators.
 Another purpose is to create axi-stream compliant uart circuit.
 UART is often used as a peripheral in embedded systems.
 Typically (ARM architecutre) it is peripheral circuit configured by software.
 I wanted to create such a design in rtl.

+### Structure
+- `src` Rtl design written in VHDL.
+- `verif` Verification written in SystemVerilog.
 ### Rtl design assumptions
 First of all list of all ports with description is provided.